jbudis/dante/README.md

 conda env create -n dante -f conda_env.yaml
 ```

-Furthermore, if you need to use the config converter program `make_config.py`, you need to additionaly install `ensembl_rest` python package (not available directly through conda):
+Furthermore, if you need to use the config converter program `make_config.py`, you need to additionally install `ensembl_rest` python package (not available directly through conda):

 ```bash
 pip install ensembl_rest==0.3.3
 ```

+(To do this on some very old systems, you need to install openssl to your conda environment with `conda install -c conda-forge openssl==3.0.5`.)

 ### Example dataset